henriquemarlon/henriquemarlon/README.md

 ### Hello 👋

-- I am a developer proficient in Go, Solidity, and Python, with experience in distributed systems;
+- I am a developer with experience in distributed systems;
-- My main focus now is on blockchain (ly2), cryptography (learning zk) and optimization;
+- My main focus now is on blockchain, cryptography, and hardware acceleration;